Written by Yoppie

 Even with a hysterectomy, where the womb is removed permanently, it’s possible to have endometriosis.
 This is because endometrial-like tissue can grow in many places in the pelvis (such as the lining of the abdominal cavity or bowels) to cause endometriosis.
 Removal of the uterus (and sometimes the ovaries too) is usually viewed a last resort, after other medications and conservative surgeries have been tried.
 It may offer effective pain relief, but some symptoms may come back later on.
 After the womb and ovaries have been removed, you will likely need some hormone replacement until your natural menopause because of the potential detrimental effects of a lack of oestrogen.

 If your periods are particularly painful or difficult to manage, don’t hesitate in speaking to your doctor.
 There are a lot of treatments available that may help: you just need to ask!
-You've got enough going on at that time of the month so don't forget that our personalised period subscription box can get organic cotton tampons, and much more, delivered through your letterbox.
-That's a few less things to worry about each cycle!
+You've got enough going on at that time of the month so don't forget that our personalised period subscription box can get endometriosis supplements, organic cotton tampons, PMS supplements, and much more, delivered through your letterbox.
+That's a few less things to worry about each cycle.

 Subscribe To Our Newsletter